 Test Prep the Stress-Free Way

-These benchmarks can come at different times of the year, and many times districts layer on their own required assessments on top of what the state mandates.
-It’s a lot of pressure, no question.
 If you can answer any of these three questions with a “yes,” I have advice for you!

-Do you dream about feeling confident that your kids are ready when it comes to benchmark testing?
+Do you dream about feeling confident that your kids are truly ready when it comes to benchmark testing?

 Do you want your kids to feel the same way?

-Because gimmicks, skill and drill (and, may I add, overkill), and isolated practice of anything doesn’t transfer.
-Ever.
-It’s too far removed from the actual thing.
-So if you’re looking for these sorts of things, I’m not for you.
-But if you’re looking to find out what you can put in place to ensure your students will rock the benchmark assessments–and in very time-efficient and relevant ways–keep reading!
+But if you’re looking to find out what you can put in place to ensure your students will rock the benchmark assessments–and in very time-efficient and meaningful ways–keep reading!

 The very real pressures of test prep

 Feeling time-pressured isn’t the only wolf at the door when it comes to ensuring our kids are ready for big benchmark tests.
 Anxiety is another very real feeling.
 And not just for you.
 Too often, our students are the ones feeling the pressure.
-They feel us getting anxious, they might be feeling pressure from parents, and they often place a lot of pressure on themselves.
+They feel us getting anxious.
+They might be feeling pressure from parents.
+And they often place a lot of pressure on themselves.

 This is what we want to avoid.
 We never want kids to feel this way.
 These tests are just single moments in time, and they are a reflection of our own teaching, not just student performance.
 If students weren’t so anxious, if we were assured that they were ready, the whole atmosphere around testing would be better.
 Less anxious teachers lead to less anxious kids.
 Less anxious kids leads to more confident kids.
 More confident kids perform better.